up42/docs/source/up42-blocks/data/sobloo-s1-grd.rst

 For more information on supported filters, see :ref:`query filter section  <filters>`.

-* ``bbox`` - The bounding box to use as an AOI.
+* ``bbox``: The bounding box to use as an AOI.
 Will return all scenes that intersect with this box.
 Use only ``box`` **or** ``intersects``.
-* ``intersects`` – A GeoJSON geometry to use as an AOI.
+* ``intersects``: A GeoJSON geometry to use as an AOI.
 Will return all scenes that intersect with this geometry.
 Use only ``intersects`` **or** ``bbox``.
-* ``contains`` – A GeoJSON geometry to use as an AOI.
+* ``contains``: A GeoJSON geometry to use as an AOI.
 Will return all scenes that completely cover this geometry.
 Use only ``contains``
   **or** ``intersects`` **or** ``bbox``.
-* ``time`` – A date range to filter scenes on.
+* ``time``: A date range to filter scenes on.
 This range applies to the acquisition date/time of the scenes.
-* ``time_series`` – An array of date range filters as defined by ``time``.
+* ``time_series``: An array of date range filters as defined by ``time``.
 If defined, the ``limit`` parameter applies to each date range individually and the ``time`` filter is ignored.
-* ``limit`` – An integer number of maximum results to return.
+* ``limit``: An integer number of maximum results to return.
 Omit this to set no limit.
-* ``ids`` – An array of image identifiers.
+* ``ids``: An array of image identifiers.
 The S1 identifiers are described here: https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/naming-conventions; the file extension is omitted.
 This parameter is mainly meant for use via the API.
-* ``acquisition_mode`` – A string allowing querying for specific acquisition modes, see https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/acquisition-modes. for details.
+* ``acquisition_mode``: A string allowing querying for specific acquisition modes, see https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/acquisition-modes. for details.

 Example query searching for images using Strip Mode, using ``intersects`` and ``limit``: